Caltech-OCTO/Subzero.jl/documentation.md

 - σc: uniaxial compressive strength
 - σ11: negative of the x-coordinate of one vertex of cone (triangle in 2D) and negative of the y-coordinate of adjacend vertex in principal stress space

 Note that the yield curve does not depend on the floe field.
-The `MohrsCone` object then has a `vertices` field that holds the coordiantes of the cone in principle stress space.
+The `MohrsConeFractureCriteria` object then has a `vertices` field that holds the coordiantes of the cone in principle stress space.

 #### Simplification Settings